 Having a child is one of life’s special events – but the cost of a growing family can also bring challenges to your life.
 Here are some ways that you can take advantage of tax breaks that come along with those extra mouths to feed.

-With this article, we hope to equip the reader with a basic understanding of the individual income tax calculation and the use of a taxpayer’s marginal tax rate or tax bracket in investment and income tax planning.
+With this article, I hope to equip the reader with a basic understanding of the individual income tax calculation and the use of a taxpayer’s marginal tax rate or tax bracket in investment and income tax planning.

 It feels as though we just finished this tax season with the next one already upon us.
 No time to waste so let’s forge ahead!

 The Consolidated Appropriations Act, 2021 includes COVID-related relief in the form of the COVID-related Tax Relief Act of 2020 (COVIDTRA) and the Taxpayer Certainty and Disaster Tax Relief Act of 2020 (TCDTR).
 COVIDTRA and TCDTR include multiple provisions impacting businesses and individuals to provide relief and stimulate the economy.